mrcjkb/rustaceanvim/README.md

 If you cannot reproduce your issue with a minimal config, it may be caused by another plugin, or a setting of your plugin manager.
-In this case, add additional plugins and and configurations to `minimal.lua`, until you can reproduce it.
+In this case, add additional plugins and configurations to `minimal.lua`, until you can reproduce it.

 ## FAQ